 KnotNow: Water Quality in Your Forecast

 We built water quality monitoring into KnotNow because we didn't want you to have to juggle separate apps.
-On each location's forecast page, you'll see sewage discharge alerts alongside wind, tide and weather.
-If a storm overflow has been active recently, we'll flag it.
+On each location's forecast page, you'll see sewage discharge alerts alongside wind, tide and weather - including the "NOW" and "ACTIVITY IN 48 HRS" cards that show current status and recent discharge events.

 Surfers Against Sewage App